Certified Seed Potato Production

 Purchasing Certified Seed Potatoes from the PMC

 Generation zero (G0), virus-tested seed potatoes are produced at the PMC and are available for purchase in quantities of 5lbs or more.
 The PMC produces G0 seed potatoes on a contract order basis 18 months prior to the delivery of the material.
-A list of available varieties is published in November of each year and orders are accepted through January 31st.
+A list of available varieties is published near the end of each year and orders are accepted through January 31st.
 Those orders go through the tissue culture process January - May and then are planted in the greenhouse for G0 production.
 Those tubers are harvested in the fall for pick-up the following spring (April/May).
-So, for example, if an order is placed in November 2014, that seed will be ready for pick-up before planting in spring 2016.
+So, for example, if an order is placed in December 2014, that seed will be ready for pick-up before planting in spring 2016.

 All surplus G0 seed production will be made available each spring on a first come, first serve basis.
 Once all pre-orders are processed, the PMC will publish surplus G0 availability.